-Recently, the following question was posed to me through the site: Question: I was looking at Barack Obama bobbleheads and other merchandise and noticed that they are really quite bed representations of our fair president.
-Some look downright not at all like him.
+Recently, the following question along the following lines was posed to me: I was looking at Barack Obama bobbleheads and other merchandise and noticed that they are bad representations.
 Was this done on purpose?
-I’ve seen that actual picture is used on some products.
-What’s going on here.
 Is there a difference between actual pictures and artists representation?

-Answer: Through my work with most of the leading bobblehead companies, I can say that the better companies strive for accuracy in their products.
-That said, I can recall any number of times when the family of the clients I represented felt that the bobblehead rendering did not look accurate enough.
+Answer: Through my work with bobblehead companies, I can say the better companies strive for accuracy.
+That said, I can recall any number of times when the family of the clients I represented felt that the bobblehead did not look accurate enough.
 There is a caricature-like element to the product, and I can’t rule out that perhaps in some cases the likeness of the President is intentionally unflattering.
 In this instance, I would not expect there to be much legal distinction between actual pictures and artist representation when converted to the bobblehead product.